rafaelsetragni/awesome_notifications/README.md

 ## How to send Push Notifications using Firebase Cloud Messaging (FCM)

 To send a notification using Awesome Notifications and FCM Services, you need to send a POST request to the address https://fcm.googleapis.com/fcm/send.
-Due to limitations on Notification body, you should use only the data field as bellow:
+Due to limitations on Android and iOS, you should send a empty **notification** field and use only the **data** field to send your data, as bellow:

 OBS: `actionButtons` and `schedule` are **optional**